×

 Work Hours – Nursing

 Decent Working Time for Nursing Personnel: Critical for Worker Well-being and Quality Care (2018).
-International Labour Organization.
+International Labor Organization.

 Developed by ILO, this guideline focuses on the rights of nursing personnel and describes the detrimental impact that an overworked nursing workforce has on patient health.
 It particularly condemns problematic work structures, such as night shifts and on-call scheduling, and prescribes limitations on the hours that nurses can work in a given day or week.
 The brief advocates for the ratification of the Nursing Personnel Convention (ILO C.149), and provides insights on how State and relevant stakeholders can best implement core principles of decent work in the nursing sector.